AhamSanjag/Basics/README.md

 # Basics
-Some basic tools for git and github
+First git repository and basic tools of git and github Author - Aham Sanjag